-Cath’s phone buzzes.
+Her phone buzzes.
 A message from her husband, something about returning a suitcase.

-Then she thinks about how the puppets are probably still full of him, his dead skin cells forever jammed in the folds of the puppet’s body, pieces of his fingernails and his palms, scabs from where he might have cut himself in the garden or peeling potatoes, knuckle hair.
+Then she thinks about how the puppets are probably still full of him, his dead skin cells forever jammed in the folds of each puppet’s body, pieces of his fingernails and his palms, scabs from where he might have cut himself in the garden or peeling potatoes, knuckle hair.
 The thought makes her shudder.

 They play a clip of one of his shows, one she recognises.
 In her head she delivers the punchline a beat before he does.

 She stops to have a cigarette at the edge of the motorway.
 Marie sniffs around in the undergrowth.
-They are standing at the edge of a field, which slopes down to a section of marshland below.
+They are standing at the edge of a field which slopes down to a section of marshland below.
 In the marshland is a dark pool broken by islands of mud and grass.

 Marie emits a quiet bark.

 The four birds take flight, their legs trailing behind them.
-Cath thinks that she’ll be able to see where they go, four white shapes against the dark trees, but they disappear quickly, into thin air.
+She thinks that she’ll be able to see where they go, four white shapes against the dark trees, but they disappear quickly, into thin air.